What is Forex Technical Analysis? - Forex Technical Analysis Course

 Forex Trend or Range

-One of the greatest goals of Forex Technical Analysis studies and methods in the FX market is to determine whether a given forex instrument will trend in a certain direction, or if it will move sideways and remain range-bound.
-The most common Forex Technical Analysis method to determine these is to draw forex trend lines which are used by investors and traders to determine whether or not the current forex trend direction of the market will continue.
-Many investors and traders avoid trading in a range-bound market and only buy or sell currencies when there is a forex trend since this makes trading more predictable.
+One of the greatest goals of Forex Technical Analysis studies and methods in the forex market is to determine whether a given forex pair will trend in a certain direction, or if it will move sideways and remain range-bound.
+The most common Forex Technical Analysis method to determine these is to draw forex trend lines which are used by investors and forex traders to determine whether or not the current forex trend direction of the market will continue.
+Many investors and forex traders avoid trading in a range-bound market and only buy or sell currencies when there is a forex trend since this makes trading more predictable.

 Forex Trend Lines